non-ceterisparibus/Dynamic-Programming/README.md

 ## Introduction about project
-In these notes, I will deal with a fundamental tool of dynamic macroeconomics: dynamic programming.
+In these notebooks, I will deal with a fundamental tool of dynamic macroeconomics: dynamic programming.
 Dynamic programming is a very convenient way of writing a large set of dynamic problems in economic analysis as most of the properties of this tool are now well established and understood.
 In order to understand the problem, I will ﬁrst solve deterministic inﬁnite-horizon Ramsey Model.

 <a href="https://nbviewer.jupyter.org/github/Thu-Duong/Dynamic-Programming/blob/main/main_notebook.ipynb"